-(59 years of age - Malaysian / Male) - Independent Non-Executive Director
+- Independent Non-Executive Director

 Loi Heng Sewn, an Independent Non-Executive Director, was appointed to the Board of the Company on 28 September 2006 as a Non-Independent Non-Executive Director.
-Mr Loi was redesignated as an Independent Director of the Company on 28 February 2018.
-He is a member of the Audit Committee, Remuneration Committee and Nomination Committee of the Roard
+Mr Loi was re-designated as an Independent Director of the Company on 28 February 2018.
+He is a member of the Audit Committee, Remuneration Committee and Nomination Committee of the Board.